Word Up! (song): Gun version

 In the 1990s, "Word Up!" was first covered by Scottish hard rock band Gun, whose version carried a harder, more rock-oriented sound, including a guitar solo.
-Taken from their album Swagger, it was released on July 1, 1994, and peaked number eight on the UK Singles Chart.
+Taken from their third album, Swagger (1994), it was released on July 1, 1994, by A&M Records and peaked number eight on the UK Singles Chart.
 Two versions of the CD single were released in the UK, each carrying different cover art and different tracks.